bivektor/bivektor-product-samples/spring-oauth2-proxy-server/README.md

 provided by the target authorization server to the proxy server.
 Proxy server supports proxy and non-proxy authorizations such that, non-proxy requests are handled by the default authorization server logic where new tokens are generated while proxy requests return the tokens retrieved from the target authorization server.
+For proxy logins, these tokens are immediately deleted after this operation succeeds.
 Note that, all standard authentication providers configured by Spring's default endpoint configuration apply here in accordance with the oauth2 standards such as client authentication through `client_secret_basic` or `client_secret_post` methods as well as `code_challenge` verification.